itsyashk1406/sql-portfolio-data-warehouse/README.md

-# Data Warehouse Project
+# Cloud Data Warehouse Project

-Welcome to the **Data Warehouse Project** repository! 🚀
+Welcome to the ** Cloud Data Warehouse Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates a comprehensive  cloud native data warehousing and analytics solution, from building a data warehouse to generating actionable insights.

 ---
 ## 🏗️ Data Architecture

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:

 ![Data Architecture](docs/data_architecture.png)

 1. **Bronze Layer**
-   - Ingests raw data from source systems (CSV files).
+   - Ingests raw data from source systems (CSV files) into **Amazon S3**.
-   - Data is parsed, validated (schema & completeness), and loaded as-is into SQL Server.
-   - Full Load strategy via *truncate and insert*.
+   - Preserves schema and data fidelity using a **full load (truncate & insert)** strategy.
+   - Serves as the immutable raw data storage layer.

 2. **Silver Layer**
-   - Cleanses and transforms data (deduplication, data type checks, string trimming, etc.).
-   - Introduces **meta columns** (e.g., `create_date`, `update_date`, `source_system`).
+   - Transformation jobs built with **AWS Glue (PySpark)**.
+   - Data Cleansing Steps Performed:
+      - Check for nulls/duplicates in the primary key & update with the latest one using Row_Number
+      - TRIM the text columns
+      - Data Standardization & Consistency with CASE
+      - Check for correct datatype (set at DDL)
+      - Invalid Date orders (eg. end_date<start_date)
+      - Handle nulls/negative values
+      - Check for failures in Business Logic like sales!=price*quantity
+      - Data Enrichment ( deriving new columns from exisiting data)
    - Resolves data quality issues and enforces integrity constraints.
+   - Outputs stored as **Parquet files in S3**, registered in the **AWS Glue Data Catalog** for queryability.

-3. **Gold Layer**
+4. **Gold Layer**
+   - Refined data integrated into **Amazon Redshift Serverless**.
-   - Integrates refined data into a **star schema**: fact and dimension tables.
+   - Models into a **star schema**: fact and dimension tables.
    - Business-friendly naming, enriched columns, and optimized for BI tools and reporting.
    - Ensures integration consistency and data correctness.